dword-design/base/.github/DEPRECATED_DEPENDENCIES_ISSUE_TEMPLATE.md

 ---
-title: Someone just pushed
-assignees: JasonEtco, matchai
+title: Deprecated dependencies
-labels: bug, enhancement
+labels: maintenance
 ---
 There are deprecated dependencies.
 See workflow run for details.